Aadarsh-13/Gloabl-Restaurant-Data-Analysis/README.md

 # 🏁 Conclusion

 * Highlighting the dominance of North Indian cuisine globally and identifying growth opportunities in fusion cuisines.

 * Revealing that New Delhi is the central hub for restaurants, while smaller cities like Faridabad represent untapped potential.

 * Identifying gaps in service adoption, such as online delivery and table booking, that restaurants can address to meet customer demands.

 * Showing a skew toward affordable dining options and uncovering potential for premium dining markets.

 * The creation of a Power BI dashboard further enhanced the accessibility of these insights, allowing stakeholders to explore data dynamically and intuitively.

 # ⚠️ Challenges Faced

 1. Data Quality Issues:
-The dataset contained missing values and duplicates that required significant cleaning efforts.
-Inconsistent entries, especially in pricing and currency, needed standardization.
+The dataset contained missing values and duplicates that required significant cleaning efforts.Inconsistent entries, especially in pricing and currency, needed standardization.

 2. Subjectivity in Ratings:
 Customer ratings and reviews were subjective, introducing potential biases in the analysis.

 3. Static Dataset:
 The dataset represented a snapshot in time, limiting the ability to analyze ongoing trends or seasonal fluctuations.

 4. Tool Integration:
 Ensuring smooth integration between Python-processed data and Power BI was initially challenging, requiring multiple iterations for compatibility.

 5. Geographical Limitations:
 The dataset primarily covered metropolitan areas, leaving rural and suburban trends unexplored.